Operationalising Representation in Natural Language Processing

 Once again, contemporary NLP practice is a guide here; we can use probes to help us choose candidate vehicles for representational claims.
-One will be able to train sufficiently expressive probes on many of the model's intermediate activations, but by more carefully selecting probes (specifically, by constraining probes' expressive power), one often ends up with a situation in which one can only train successful probes in some sequence of $k+1$ of the model's intermediate layers (i.e. at layers $l,l+1,..., l+k$; probes trained at layers $<l$ or $>l+k$ are unsuccessful); exactly this picture can be found in (e.g.) \cite{tenney2018what}.

-This suggests -- as is recognised in NLP -- that the right part of the model to make representational claims about is in these intermediate layers $l,l+1,..., l+k$, since information is more `easily extractable' at these layers (\cite{Pimentel2020}).
+One will be able to train sufficiently expressive probes on many of the model's intermediate activations, but by more carefully selecting probes (specifically, by constraining probes' expressive power), one often ends up with a situation in which one can only train successful probes in some sequence of the model's intermediate layers.\footnote{For example, successful probes are trained at $k+1$ layers $l,l+1,..., l+k$, and probes trained at layers $<l$ or $>l+k$ are unsuccessful, for some $l,k$; exactly this picture can be found in (e.g.) \textcite{tenney2018what}.} This suggests -- as is recognised in NLP -- that the right part of the model to make representational claims about is in these intermediate layers, since information is more `easily extractable' at these layers (\cite{Pimentel2020}).